guotong1988/guotong1988.github.io/research/_posts/2024-09-01-self-drop-for-use-llm.md

 ### 2. Method

 The pseudo code is shown in algorithm \cite{alg1}.
-In this algorithm, the term "sort" refers to the process of arranging the entire text in Unicode order, which we consider equivalent to sorting based on text similarity.
+In this algorithm, the term "sort" refers to the process of arranging the text dataset in Unicode order, which we consider equivalent to sorting based on text similarity.

 ![alg1](/assets/png/self-eval-drop/alg1.png)